Growing your own giant sequoia

 More about the world regions where giant sequoias have been planted successfully, can be found here.

-Before you enthousiastically imagining gigantic scenes: please keep in mind that, although the giant redwood is a vigourous grower according to plant terms, this species is living at another pace as you are.
+Before you enthusiastically imagining gigantic scenes: please keep in mind that, although the giant redwood is a vigorous grower according to plant terms, this species is living at another pace as you are.
 When you'll be, hopefully, an elderly person, your giant sequoia will only have grown through his first toddler years.
 In one human life the giant sequoia is able to reach a girth of 4 to 5 m (13 to 16 ft).
 Do you want to plant one anyway?
 Please go ahead and think about the next generations, that will hopefully be able to see this tree as a true giant.

 Where to get your seeds?

 To grow giant sequoias from seed, first thing you need to do of course is to get some seeds.
 There are two ways to do that.
 First you can buy them from nurseries/seed companies.
 For the Europeans amongst you, there are a number of good British or German nurseries that offer Sequoiadendron seeds (the tree is sometimes called Wellingtonia in British English and Mammutbaum in German).

 More fun to do as a home gardener, is to collect the seeds yourself.